Marc-Berg/node-red-contrib-iobroker/README.md

 2. **"OAuth endpoint not found"**
    - Check if authentication is enabled in ioBroker
    - Verify the correct port is being used
-   - Ensure the web adapter is properly configured

 3. **"Access forbidden - check user permissions"**
    - User account exists but lacks necessary permissions